FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 / / Codec contract parameters
 byte[] abiEncoded = contractCodec.encodeMethod(abi, method, params);

 / / Construct the AbiEncodedRequest in a chained manner.
 Pass in important parameters such as contractAddress, nonce, and blockLimit.
-Finally, use buildAbiEncodedRequest to complete the construction.。
+Finally, use buildAbiEncodedRequest to complete the construction。
 AbiEncodedRequest request =
         new TransactionRequestBuilder()
                 .setTo(contractAddress)